Jayrajgondaliya/Algorithms-Java/README.md

 			- MinHeap - Implementation using Array.
 			- MaxHeap - Implementation using Array.
 			- LinkedListMaxHeap - Implementation using LinkedList
-			- LinkedListMinHeap - Implementation using LinkedList.
+			- LinkedListMinHeap - Implementation using LinkedList
+		* Tree
+			- BinarySearchTree